Single-Use Plastic Straws and Stirrers

 On February 25, 2019, we introduced Ordinance 4836-19

 to the City Commission to prohibit the distribution, sale or use of plastic straws and plastic stirrers.
-The ordinance passed unanimously after the first reading with support from public speakers with Surfrider Foundation - Palm Beach County and Surface71 (a student organization).
-On March 11, 2019, the ordinance unanimously passed and will go into effect on October 1, 2019.
-We will begin additional education and outreach efforts after the second reading to help assist consumers and businesses with the transition.
+The ordinance was well accepted after the first reading with support from public speakers with Surfrider Foundation - Palm Beach County and Surface71 (a student organization).
+During the second reading on March 11, 2019, the ordinance unanimously passed and will go into effect on October 1, 2019.
+We have begun additional education and outreach efforts to help assist consumers and businesses with the transition.
 Metal straws and tabletop info will be available for restaurants and bars on a first come, first serve basis to educate their customers and provide a free alternative.
 We recognize that plastic straws and stirrers may make up a small portion of the plastic litter found on beaches and in waterways, but this is only a small step on our journey to reduce single-use plastics in the City of West Palm Beach.

 Questions?
 Contact Elaine Christian (firstname.lastname@example.org or 561-804-4984)